Business

 Multi-Diet Compatibility and Certification Clarity

-Understanding Overlapping Dietary Requirements
+Understanding Overlapping Requirements

 Many prepared meals satisfy multiple dietary frameworks simultaneously, offering broader appeal and convenience for households with diverse dietary needs.
 A meal that's both vegan and gluten-free, for instance, accommodates individuals following either diet, while a paleo meal that's also dairy-free and nut-free addresses multiple allergen concerns.
 Understanding these overlaps helps identify meals that fit complex dietary scenarios.